 Teachers take and submit attendance within the first 5 minutes of the Period designated for afternoon attendance above; marking students as present, absent, or late in the electronic system.

 4. Absence Recording:

-- The attendance/pastoral team follow up with parents if an absence is unexpected or unauthorised. - The attendance team mark students in the electronic system according to the reason for absence. - If a parent fails to inform the school what the reason of absence is, this will be recorded as an unauthorised absence.
+- The attendance/pastoral team follow up with parents if an absence is unexpected or unauthorised. - The attendance team mark students in the electronic system according to the reason for absence.

 5. Lateness and Early Departure: